ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Methods

-\textbf{Batch propagation.} Equation \ref{eq:imageppsgcn} requires all nodes in the graph being present during training, \ie it can not support propagation in batch.
+Equation \ref{eq:imageppsgcn} requires all nodes in the graph being present during training, \ie it can not support propagation in batch.
 This is difficult to scale out to a large graph with high-dimensional node features, which is common in computer vision.
 One may want to simply construct a subgraph in a batch, this usually causes no edges in a batch if the graph is sparse.
 GraphSAGE \cite{hamilton2017inductive} was designed to address this issue for single relational graphs.
 Inspired by GraphSAGE, we introduce an inductive batch propagation algorithm for multi-relational ImageGraphs in Algorithm \ref{al:batchtrain}.
 For each sample $v$ in a batch, for each relation $r$, we randomly sample $n$ neighbors of $v$ to pass message to $v$ with relation $r$ in a layer (Line \ref{al:sample}).
 The union of the sampled neighbors and the samples in the batch are considered as a new batch for the next layer (Line \ref{al:batchinit} to \ref{al:batchneighbor}).
-For a $k$ layer ImageGCN, the neighbor sampling should be repeated $k$ times to reach the $k$th order neighbors of the initial batch (Line \ref{al:begink} to \ref{al:endk}).
+For a $k$-layer ImageGCN, the neighbor sampling should be repeated $k$ times to reach the $k$th order neighbors of the initial batch (Line \ref{al:begink} to \ref{al:endk}).
 We construct the subgraph based on the final batch (Line \ref{al:loadneighbor} to \ref{al:subgraph}, $B^{(0)}$ is the final batch).
 In each ImageGCN layer, the message passing is conducted inside the subgraph (Line \ref{al:messpass}).
 Note that the image features can be in persistent storage, and are loaded when a batch and the neighbors of images in the batch are sampled (Line \ref{al:loadneighbor}), This is important to reduce memory requirement for large-scale graphs or graphs with high-dimensional features in the nodes.

+In test process, for a test image, if the training samples are all no longer available or the relations between test image and the training samples are unknown, the only available relation is self-connection, thus the propagation rule in Eq. \ref{eq:nodeimagegcn} can be simplified as

-In test procedure, given a test batch $B$ ($B$ can have only one or more samples), the relations between test samples and the training samples are added to the adjacency matrices $A_r$.
-The batch propagation algorithm Eq. \ref{al:batchtrain} can be directly applied for test data representation.
+where $f_{r_0}^{(k)}(\cdot)$ is the MPU corresponding to self-connection in the $k$th layer which is trained in the training process.
+If the test image has any relations with any available training images, the test image and the relations are added to the adjacency matrices $A_r$.
+The batch propagation algorithm \ref{al:batchtrain} can be directly applied for test image representation.